iAmAaven/resilient-waters/README.md

-# courier-ashore
+# resilient-waters
- A small video game project for the Pixel Game Jam - 2024
+Resilient Waters (originally named Courier Ashore) is a small video game project that I made for the Pixel Game Jam - 2024
+Here is the game: https://iamaaven.itch.io/resilient-waters